Alaska braces for huge storm, flooding, power outages feared

 Forecasters said the weather system will spread rain down the state’s central coast but little if any is expected in most of Southern California, where mountain and desert communities are dealing with the aftermath of too much rain.

-Crews were clearing head-high mud flows in the San Bernardino Mountains east of Los Angeles, and searching for a person missing since flash-flooding Monday that was caused by downpours from remnants of a Pacific hurricane that swirled into Southern California with winds topping 100 mph (160 kph) last weekend.
+Crews were clearing head-high mud flows in the San Bernardino Mountains east of Los Angeles, following flash-flooding Monday.
+Downpours from remnants of a Pacific hurricane caused the devastation in Southern California, with winds topping 100 mph (160 kph) last weekend.

+First responders on Thursday found the body of a woman missing since the mudslides tore through her mountain town.
+Her remains were discovered buried under mud, rocks and other debris near her home.

 The deluges added to road and infrastructure damage in desert national parks from the summer’s punishing monsoonal thunderstorms.